Drrreistein/idtmp-py/NotesLiterature.md

 ### TODO

-- [ ] IDTMP add **new constraint** to constraint stack when motion planning failed, but how this new constraint will influence the next generated skeleton, too strict or too loose, maybe you can compare it with the skeletons of eTAMP
+- [x] IDTMP add **new constraint** to constraint stack when motion planning failed, but how this new constraint will influence the next generated skeleton, too strict or too loose, maybe you can compare it with the skeletons of eTAMP
-- [ ] weird constraint added by IDTMP
+- [x] weird constraint added by IDTMP
-- [ ] date for intermediate and final thesis defence
+- [x] date for intermediate and final thesis defence
-- [ ] pddl planner ??
+- [x] pddl planner ??
-- [ ] add extra pick-up direction in z-axis:
+- [x] add extra pick-up direction in z-axis:
-- [ ] convert py2 to py3, ~/tamp/idtmp/tmp, almost...
+- [x] convert py2 to py3, ~/tamp/idtmp/tmp, almost...
+- [x] OMTPlanner not able to encode grammar like OR in goal of problem.pddl
+- [ ] task_cook not implemented
-- [ ]
+- [ ] update add_motion_constraints